hatari/hatari/readme.txt

  4.1) Known Windows (SDL) issues

 On Windows, Hatari console output doesn't go to console like on other platforms.

-This is because Windows SDL v1 library redirects all console output (including help!) to stdout.txt and stderr.txt files (by default), and SDL v2 library discards all that output.
+This is because Windows SDL v2 library discards all that output by default.

 To see Hatari help/warning/trace output, and to interact with Hatari debugger, there are two options: